 We used the Cost Distribution Report (CDR) to create the 1998-2003 HERC average cost datasets.
-The CDR ceased production in 2004 and since then we have used cost data from the DSS National Data Extract (treatment specialty file), summarized to departments.
-Below is a brief discussion of the CDR and DSS NDE.
+The CDR ceased production in 2004 and since then we have used cost data from the Managerial Costa Accounting (MCA; formerly DSS) National Data Extract (treatment specialty file), summarized to departments.
+Below is a brief discussion of the CDR and MCA NDEs.